tACSChallenge/resources/README.md

 # Resources

 Here you can find:
+1. The accepted stage 1 registered report
-1. SOPs
+2. SOPs
-2. Questionnaires
+3. Questionnaires
-3. Files for 3D printing the tACS electrode holders
+4. Files for 3D printing the tACS electrode holders